 Although it may seem like every other restaurant in town now offers oysters, Lucille’s was one of the first to do so a few years ago.
 They are also oyster wholesalers who distribute quite a few restaurants in town so you can expect their oysters to always be the best.

 2. Chez Victoire

 I love Chez Victoire’s… everything, actually!
 The charcuterie platter is one of the best in town, the ambiance is magnifique, chef Alexandre Gosselin’s French-inspired market cuisine is wonderful as is the great wine list put together by sommelière Sindie Goineau.
-They also happen to have beautiful fresh oyster with housemade condiments.
-And bonus, oysters are 5 for $7 every day from 5pm to 7pm!
+They also happen to have beautiful fresh oyster with housemade condiments at all times.

 3. Notkins Oyster Bar

 One of the most anticipated restaurant openings in town this fall is Notkins Oyster Bar from Daniel Notkin, shucking master and genius founder of Montreal’s beloved Oysterfest.
 The sleek and massive downtown restaurant offers several kinds of oysters on the bed on a daily basis.

 This classic, critically acclaimed Old Montreal restaurant owned by tattooed celebrity chef Chuck Hughes and operated by talented chef Danny Smiles deals over-the-top food and cocktails to a loyal clientele.
 Their seafood and oyster platters are no exception.

 Open for a few months now, Majestique has quickly become a favourite among Montreal’s night owls for a late-night snack or a great dinner.
 Their oyster selection is fresh and a great way to kick off your meal or end your evening while nursing a glass of wine or a signature cocktail.